ashirmustafa/ashirmustafa/README.md

 - 🌱 I’m currently learning **Data Sciece**

-- 👨‍💻 All of my projects are available at [ashircodes.web.app](ashircodes.web.app)
+- 👨‍💻 All of my projects are available at [ashirmustafa.com](ashircodes.web.app)

 - 💬 Ask me about **Javascript / Typescript**